Beyond Talk Therapy…

 Carol Benoit, LPCS, PhD

 Carol has spent more than three decades working in the healing arts as an occupational therapist, counselor, and lifelong student of contemplative practice.
 Her approach is deeply integrative, informed by training and experience in meditation, mindfulness, yoga, and other traditional healing systems that emphasize the unity of mind and body.
 Her quest for learning has taken her to many parts of the world to research and experience the healing arts of many cultures.
 She has also completed extensive training in the Hakomi Method, a somatic psychotherapy that uses mindful awareness and loving-kindness presence.
 Throughout her career, she has been drawn to approaches that support not just symptom relief, but meaningful, embodied change.
 Her work reflects a respect for both clinical knowledge and the wisdom found in reflective, experiential practices that support meaningful embodied change.
-She continues to explore ways these perspectives can come together in service of whole-person well-being.
+She explores the ways these perspectives can come together in service of whole-person well-being.

 Charles Bourg, LPC